-We illustrate the aforementioned issues in terms of an eTourism use case [Stollberg et al., 2004], in which an employee of DERI Innsbruck, called James, wants to book a train and a hotel for the Knowledge Web plenary meeting at Trento.
-The start-up company VTA provides tourism and travel services based on Semantic Web technology (figure 1).
+We illustrate the aforementioned issues in terms of an eTourism scenario [Stollberg et al., 2004], in which an employee of DERI Innsbruck, called James, wants to book a train and a hotel for the Knowledge Web plenary meeting at Trento.
+The start-up company VTA provides tourism and travel services based on Semantic Web technology (Figure 1).